Denmark University Intakes and Application Deadlines for Nepali Students (2026)

 Non-EU bachelor's applicants apply directly to each university's international admissions office through the university's online portal (not through a national platform like CAO in Ireland or UCAS in the UK).
 The coordinated admission system (optagelse.dk) is primarily for Danish applicants.
 Most Danish universities set January 15 as the non-EU bachelor's application deadline for September entry.

-Required for bachelor's applications: completed application form on the university portal, NEB +2 transcripts (with certified English translation if not in English), IELTS or TOEFL scores (for English-medium programs), Studieprøven (for Danish-medium programs), and a motivation letter (1–2 pages).
-Some competitive programs (medicine at University of Copenhagen, architecture at KADK) require additional tests or portfolio submission.
+Required for bachelor's applications: completed application form on the university portal, NEB +2 transcripts (with certified English translation if not in English), IELTS or TOEFL scores (for English-medium programmes), Studieprøven (for Danish-medium programmes), and a motivation letter (1–2 pages).
+Some competitive programmes (medicine at University of Copenhagen, architecture at KADK) require additional tests or portfolio submission.

 Some Danish universities offer a two-stage admission for international bachelor's applicants: initial conditional offer based on +2 predicted grades, followed by a final unconditional offer once your NEB results are confirmed (typically May–June).
 Keep your NEB result certificate accessible for rapid submission after results are published.